kelesetlogelo-tech/IF-I-WERE...v1.0/README.md

-# If I Were...
-Quiz Game
+# If I Were... — Full Game with Guessing Phase (Firebase-ready)

-A real-time multiplayer personality quiz built with Firebase.

-## Features
-- Host or join rooms using a 4-letter code
-- Player count confirmation before creating a room
-- Start button only appears when all players have joined
-- Vibrant, clean design with pill-shaped buttons
-- Quiz flow with question cards and options
+This bundle implements the full guessing logic where:

+- Host collects answers during quiz phase (assumed already saved by quiz flow).
+- Host prepares a shuffled queue of answers and starts the guessing phase.
+- Each guess item shows a question and an anonymous answer; players guess which player wrote it.
+- Hosts compute scores per answer and advance through the queue.
+- Final results are displayed once all answers are processed.

 ## Setup
-1. Clone or download this repo.
-2. Replace Firebase config in `script.js` with your own project details (if needed).
+1. Replace `firebaseConfig` in `script.js` with your Firebase project's config (if needed).
-3. Deploy to GitHub Pages or any static hosting.

-Enjoy playing! 🎉
+2. Ensure Realtime Database rules allow reads/writes during testing:
+   {
+     "rules": { ".read": true, ".write": true }
+   }
+3. Serve locally with `python -m http.server` or deploy to GitHub Pages.
+4. Play: Host creates room, players join, host starts quiz, players answer, host prepares queue and clicks NEXT PHASE (in host controls), then host advances through guesses and computes scores.

+Notes:
+- This implementation expects quiz answers to be stored under `/rooms/ROOMCODE/answers/{player}/{qIndex}`.
+- The host action `prepareGuessQueueAndStart()` creates `/rooms/ROOMCODE/guessQueue` and sets `phase` to `guessing`.
+- Scoring logic increments a player's score by 1 for each correct guess they make.